My report on the coroner’s findings

 Dr Christopher O’Donnell, a senior radiologist specializing in forensic imaging, conducted detailed pre-Melbourne autopsy CT scans, including post-mortem lung imaging and quantitative forensic analysis.

-• These findings directly contradicted the Melbourne pathologist’s September 2017 assertion that “no sand was found whatsoever.”
+These findings directly contradicted the Melbourne pathologist’s September 2017 assertion that “no sand was found whatsoever.”
+The CT scan was taken just prior the Melbourne pathologist autopsy on the 22nd November 2016.

-Despite acknowledging “gaps in the evidence,” Coroner Mr Cain initially excluded Dr O’Donnell from testifying.
+Despite acknowledging “gaps in the evidence,” Coroner Mr Cain initially excluded Dr O’Donnell from testifying initially.
 Only after repeated representations from the family and our legal counsel, including a formal letter requesting reconsideration, was Dr O’Donnell’s testimony revisited.
+This caused Mr Cain to change his mind and reinstate Dr O’ Donnell as a witness.

-At the inquest, evidence given by Dr O’Donnell supported the findings of the South African and Mozambican autopsies and was independently compelling.
-Dr O’Donnell confirmed that both lungs were filled with sand, with areas of high density equivalent to bone density, a pattern consistent with forcible introduction.
-These findings fully corroborated the conclusions reached by Dr Klepp and the Mozambican pathologists.
+At the inquest, evidence given by Dr O’Donnell supported the findings of the South African and Mozambique autopsies and was independently compelling.
+Dr O’Donnell confirmed that both lungs were filled with sand, with areas of very high density equivalent to bone density, a pattern consistent with forcible introduction.
+These findings fully corroborated the conclusions reached by Dr Klepp and the Mozambique pathologists.

 This convergence of expert forensic evidence demonstrated that Elly could not have inhaled the sand accidentally.